Tachionstrahl/Seatable-OpenAI-Integration/README.md

    - **Action** (type: button, action: Execute the Python script)
 5. Press a button to automatically receive the meaning of the corresponding name.

+## Limitations
+The execution of python scripts within seatable.io has a time constraint.
+Because of that, more complex queries can cause a timeout.
 ## Attribution
 - `bidirectional.png` by DinosoftLabs